-- 1. Tuition charges and mandatory fees for students 60 years of age and older shall be waived for credit courses when taking classes for credit and on a space-available basis.
-Payment of course-specific fees are required of all students.
-Students must complete a waiver form and provide photo identification with proof of age.
-This waiver is applicable to residents of Arkansas. - 2.
-Students aged 50-59 will receive a 50% tuition discount for CREDIT classes taken for credit.
-Payment of mandatory fees and course-specific fees are required.
-Students must complete a waiver form and provide photo identification with proof of age.
-This waiver is applicable to residents of Arkansas. - 3.
-St Francis County public school employees qualify for a 50% reduction in tuition for credit classes when taken for credit.
-Waiver form is required to be submitted along with proof of employment. - 4.
-Active duty law enforcement, corrections officers, and firefighters will receive full tuition waiver for degrees, disciplines, or coursework of Criminal Justice, EMT/ Paramedic, Social Work, and Foreign Language courses.
-Students must submit proof of active duty, complete a tuition waiver application, and complete the Free Application for Federal Student Aid (FAFSA).
+- 1. Tuition charges and fees except supply or course specific fees for any person 60 years of age or older shall be waived for credit courses.
+Course specific fees such as supplies, insurance, testing, etc. may be charged in order to help the College cover certain course-specific costs.
+Students must complete a waiver form and provide photo identification with proof of age. - Students aged 50-59 will receive a 50% tuition discount for CREDIT classes taken for credit.
+Students must complete a waiver form and provide photo identification with proof of age. - 3.
+St Francis County public school employees qualify for \ a 50% reduction in tuition for credit classes when taken for credit.
+Waiver form is required to be submitted along with proof of employment each semester.